eliasbnk/dev-setup/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Also I really reccomen geting:
+Also I really reccomend geting:
 - RedQuits:
 (if you press ❌ it preform command+Q on that Application, which unfortunately Apple did add.
 As if you press ❌ current Application window closes, but app is minimized into the Application Icon)

 To download RedQuits: http://redquits.s3.amazonaws.com/RedQuits_v2.pkg

 - Amphetamine:
-(Keeps display awake. very useful if you're downloading or uploading a large file, and dont want computer to go to sleep, and end/pause the process)
+(Keeps display awake.
+Very useful if you're downloading or uploading a large file, and dont want your computer to go to sleep, and end/pause the process)

-to download Amphetamine:
+To download Amphetamine:

 ##### press command + SPACE